printfn/fend/README.md

 Unique features:

 * Arbitrary-precision arithmetic using rational numbers
-* Support for complex numbers
+* Full support for complex numbers
-* Binary, octal, hexadecimal and all other bases between 2 and 36.
+* Binary, octal, hexadecimal and all other bases between 2 and 36
-* Keeps track of units, with support for SI and US customary units.
+* Keeps track of units, with support for SI and US customary units
-* Support for Emacs-style CLI shortcuts
+* Emacs-style CLI shortcuts
 * Trigonometric functions

 See the [manual](https://github.com/printfn/fend-rs/wiki) for more information.